 13. Florence Nightingale became the first woman to be inducted into the Order of Merit.

 Established in 1902, this high British honor was created by King Edward VII to recognize individuals who “have rendered exceptionally meritorious services ... towards the advancement of the Arts, Learning, Literature, and Science.”
-Nightingale earn the accolade in 1907; no other woman would be awarded the honor again until biochemist Dorothy Hodgkin followed suit in 1965.
+Nightingale earn the accolade in 1907; no other woman would be awarded the honor again until biochemist Dorothy Crowfoot Hodgkin in 1965.

 14. Florence Nightingale's birthday is celebrated around the world as International Nurses Day.